petersulyok/asrock_z690_extreme/README.md

 | VCCSA | in13 | 0x8D | SIO5_V | 0.95 | 2.0 |

 ### 2. fans
-These assignments can be checked manually on the motherboard.
-Using only one fan in different connector and checking the `lm-sensor` report will make this step straightforward.
-Luckily the fan values do not require additional computational steps in the configuration file.
+These assignments can be checked either with turning the fans on and off manually or adjusting their rotation speed in the BIOS individually.
+The reported fan values do not require additional computational steps in the configuration file.

 |Motherboard | lm-sensor |
 |--|--|